LearnOnDemandSystems/docs/tms/Unlisted/instructor-class-editing.md

     - [Save The Class](#save-the-class)

 ## Overview

+SSG Instructors can now edit these classes themselves via the updated “SSG Workshop Scheduler” role that is applied to your account.
+Below is a step-by-step guide that will walk you through this process so you can update your classes.

 Below are the options that Instructors can update on an existing class:
 - Edit the class date if the class has not ended.